Canada Graduate Research Scholarship - Doctoral (CGRS D) Program FAQs

 Q. What is the application deadline?

-Applicants who apply directly to the Tri-Agencies while enrolled at USask will not be considered.
+Direct applications to Tri-Agencies from USask students will not be considered.

-Q. I missed the application deadline—would it be possible to get an extension?
-What happens if my referee submitted their reference late or if my transcripts didn’t arrive on time?
+Q. I missed the application deadline—can I get an extension?
+What if my referee submitted their reference late or if my transcripts didn’t arrive on time?

 A. No, extensions are not permitted.
 The Tri-Agency awards are highly competitive, and applicants are expected to manage their time well to ensure that all materials, including references and transcripts, are submitted on time.